How we are fundraising during COVID-19

 Our COVID-19 Code of Practice

-When we restart our public fundraising activity we will be following the Chartered Institute of Fundraising and the Fundraising Regulator’s latest guidance on public fundraising and any updated advice, as well as the latest government guidance to ensure our fundraising activity is carried out responsibly and safely.
+Nothing is more important than making sure we work safely.
+We have restarted some of our public fundraising activity following the Chartered Institute of Fundraising and the Fundraising Regulator’s latest guidance on public fundraising, as well as the latest government guidance to ensure our fundraising activity was carried out responsibly and safely.
 In the words of Baronness Barran, Minister for Civil Society:

 “This is a challenging time for many charities delivering vital services across the country and I know from my conversations with fundraisers just how important it is for public fundraising to restart safely and responsibly.
 I am pleased to support this guidance which outlines key principles for charities to follow while ensuring they adhere to social distancing measures and Government advice.”